vuejs/docs/src/guide/single-file-component.md

 npm install --save-dev rollup @rollup/plugin-commonjs rollup-plugin-vue
 ```

 These are the minimal amount of rollup plugins that we need to use to compile the code in an `esm` module.
-Users may want to also add [rollup-plugin-babel](https://github.com/rollup/plugins/tree/master/packages/babel) to transpile their code and [node-resolve](https://github.com/rollup/plugins/tree/master/packages/node-resolve) if they use dependencies that they want to bundle with the library.
+We may want to also add [rollup-plugin-babel](https://github.com/rollup/plugins/tree/master/packages/babel) to transpile their code and [node-resolve](https://github.com/rollup/plugins/tree/master/packages/node-resolve) if we use dependencies that we want to bundle with our library.

 #### Configuring Rollup